PublicSoftTools

 How to Merge & Split PDFs Online — The Complete 2026 Guide

 Whether you're consolidating reports or extracting specific pages, merging and splitting PDFs is one of the most common document tasks in modern workflows.
-Here's how to do both instantly — no uploads, no watermarks, no account.
+This guide covers both operations in depth — no uploads, no watermarks, no account.

 Why Merging and Splitting PDFs Matters

 PDF is the global standard for document exchange — but files arrive fragmented, oversized, or bundled in the wrong order.
-Merging consolidates scattered documents into a single deliverable.
-Splitting extracts only what you need without distributing the full file.
-Both tasks come up constantly for:
+The need to merge and split PDFs arises constantly across every industry:

 Most online tools make you create an account, cap you at 2–3 operations per day, or watermark the result.
-The PublicSoftTools PDF Merge and PDF Split tools do none of that — everything runs locally in your browser.
+The PublicSoftTools PDF Merge and PDF Split tools do none of that — everything runs locally in your browser using WebAssembly.

 How to Merge PDF Files Online